U.S. DEPARTMENT OF STATE

 Total Available Funding: USD 700,000

-Type of Funding: FY18/19 Assistance to Europe, Eurasia and Central Asia (AEECA) under the Foreign Assistance Act
+Type of Funding: FY19/20 Assistance to Europe, Eurasia and Central Asia (AEECA) under the Foreign Assistance Act

-Funding Instrument Type: Grant, Fixed Amount Award (FAA)
+Funding Instrument Type: Grant, Fixed Amount Award (FAA), Cooperative Agreement

 DEMOCRACY COMMISSION SMALL GRANTS PROGRAM

-This program supports NGO efforts to promote grassroots democracy, viable civil society in BiH, respect for human rights, and promotion of Euro-Atlantic integration through media outreach and public advocacy campaigns.
-Grant-funded civil society organizations will focus on youth empowerment with special focus on youth employment (non-formal education about market economy, entrepreneurship, job searching techniques, networking etc.) and youth activism (effective engagement in public advocacy actions to protect nature, counter corruption, development of youth leadership, communication and negotiation skills), promotion of Euro-Atlantic integration and human rights including projects focused on LGBT issues, gender equality, and support for people with disabilities and minorities.
+This program supports NGO efforts to promote grassroots democracy, viable civil society in BiH, respect for human rights, and the promotion of Euro-Atlantic integration.
+This may be accomplished through media outreach, public advocacy campaigns, workshops, and other projects.
+Grant-funded civil society organizations may focus on youth empowerment – promoting youth participation in the economy, politics, government and society.
+This may involve youth employment (non-formal education about the market economy, entrepreneurship, job searching techniques, networking etc.) and youth activism (effective engagement in public advocacy actions to protect the environment, counter corruption, etc., as well as the development of youth leadership, communication and negotiation skills).
+Additionally, organizations may address the promotion of Euro-Atlantic integration and human rights including projects focused on LGBT issues, gender equality, and support for people with disabilities and minorities.

 Projects should deal with one of the following themes